Iowa Health Care Quality Partners

 • Provides expert review of contracts from network staff who understand long-term care, saving you legal fees

-Exclusive education – giving you the competitive edge on quality
+Exclusive consulting and education – giving you the competitive edge on quality

 • Offers exclusive and specialized quality education and clinical consulting, customized to members’ specific needs